Superconformal algebras and holomorphic field theories: Deformations of theories

 We stress that at the classical level, the theory we start with makes sense for any such $\cN=2$ gauge theory, but at the quantum level we find an anomaly in the deformed theory which agrees with the condition that the theory we started with be superconformal.
 Specifically, we will show the following.

-\begin{prop} The holomorphic twist of $\cN=2$ supersymmetric QCD on $\CC^2$ with Lie algebra $\fg$ and matter valued in a representation $V$, exists at the quantum level.
+\begin{prop} The holomorphic twist of $\cN=2$ supersymmetric QCD on $\CC^2$ with Lie algebra $\fg$ and matter valued in the symplectic representation $T^*V$, exists at the quantum level.
 There is an anomaly to quantization of $\cN=2$ QCD in the presence of the holomorphic deformation we will introduce in Equation (\ref{holdef}) below.
-This anomaly vanishes if and only if \beqn \Tr_{\fg^{ad}} (X^2) - \Tr_{V}(X^2) = 0 \eeqn as a characteristic polynomial for the Lie algebra $\fg$. \end{prop}
+This anomaly vanishes if and only if \beqn \Tr_{\fg^{ad}} (X^2) - \Tr_{V}(X^2) = 0 \eeqn for all $X \in \fg$. \end{prop}

 \begin{rmk} This condition can be rewritten in terms of the quadratic Casimir invariant and the dimension of the given representations; it then takes the form \deq{ c_2(\fg)\dim(\fg) = c_2(V)\dim(V). } For semisimple gauge algebras of type $A$ and matter in fundamental hypermultiplets, this can be rewritten simply using the typical physics parameters $N_f$ and~$N_c$, which indicate gauge algebra $\lie{su}(N_c)$ and matter representation $V = \text{fund}^{\oplus N_f}$.
 Using familiar expressions for the quadratic Casimir invariants~\cite{Slansky}, the condition becomes \deq{ N_c (N_c^2-1) = \frac{N_c^2-1}{2N_c}\cdot N_fN_c \quad \Rightarrow N_f = 2 N_c, } which reproduces the well-known condition for $\N=2$ QCD to be superconformal.
 One can thus interpret the theorem as indicating that the failure of the original theory to be superconformal is manifested as an anomaly that prevents realization of the higher symmetry algebra at the quantum level. \end{rmk}